sbdzdz/sebastiandziadzio.github.io/_posts/2017-08-02-vector-space-models.md

 documents = [first, second, third]
 ```

 We'll start with a simple idea.
-Let's assign every word to a column and represent documents as rows of 1s and 0s, where 1 means the corresponding word occurs in the document and 0 means it doesn't:
+Let's represent documents as rows of 1s and 0s, where 1 means a certain word occurs in the document and 0 means it doesn't:

 {% include image name="first_attempt.png" width="500" caption=""%}

 The matrix of this form is called a *term-document matrix*.
-The numbers in the matrix are *weights*.
-A document is represented by a *document vector* – a list of weights, each corresponding to a *term*.
-To build the model, we first need to build the list of terms, also known as the *dictionary*:
+Every document is represented by a *document vector* – a list of *weights*, each corresponding to a *term*.
+Note that the terms are limited to a pre-defined set, called a *vocabulary*.
+Any word outside of that set is simply ignored when building document vectors.
+The easiest way to build the vocabulary is to include every word that occurs in any of the documents.
+This is not always feasible, especially with large collections of documents.
+Note that the dimensionality of document vectors is the same as the size of the dictionary.

+To build our basic model in Python, we first need to create the vocabulary:

 ```python
 def build_vocabulary(documents):